MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/overview-hololens.md

 When you use Remote Assist on HoloLens or HoloLens 2, you can collaborate with one or more Teams desktop users or one Teams mobile user.
 Remote Assist on HoloLens and HoloLens 2 offer the same capabilities; however, there are slight differences in the way you interact with holograms.
 Those differences are called out throughout this document.

-To learn how to use these features, watch these [how-to-videos](videos.md) and read this article for additional details.

 ## Overview of core features

 When you launch Remote Assist, you’ll see your recent contacts.
 When you join a call or meeting, you will see a video card.